 For many people, going to the dentist is a very nerve-racking experience.
 It takes many people quite a bit of courage just to make an appointment, and some people are so scared of going to the dentist that they avoid dental appointments as much as possible, only attending when emergency treatment is required.

-If you are living with breast cancer or have survived this disease, you would probably know that your cancer experience has had an effect on many aspects of your health and well-being.
+If you are living with breast cancer or have survived this disease, you will have experienced how your cancer experience affects many aspects of your health and well-being.
 It won’t surprise you, then, that your dental health can be affected too.

 Traumatic injuries to the mouth and teeth of young Australians is a common occurrence, and it is helpful to know how to manage an injury of this nature if you are first on the scene.
 That’s why we have written this series of articles about Dental First Aid, and produced a handy Dental First Aid […]